ibm-cloud-docs/apps/index.md

 ## Before you begin

 [Sign up](https://console.bluemix.net){: new_window} for an {{site.data.keyword.cloud_notm}} account.
 Enter your email, name, company, region, and phone number.

-You don't need a credit card to sign up for a free account.
+You don't need a credit card to sign up for a free account, but entering a credit card gives you access to more resources and makes it easier for you to fully understand all {{site.data.keyword.cloud_notm}} has to offer.

 ## Step 1: Create a project
 {: #project}